 3 – Mickey’s Tales of Adventure Breakfast and Brunch Storytellers Cafe – Disney’s Grand Californian Hotel & Spa

-PRICE: Breakfast $44 Adults $26 kids – Brunch(Daily) $46 Adults $26 kids – Prices Vary with Season and Holidays.
+PRICE: Breakfast $44 Adults $26 Kids – Brunch(Daily) $46 Adults $26 kids – Prices Vary with Season and Holidays.

 Included – Non-Alcoholic Drinks

 The menu tries to continue this slightly upmarket theme, befitting of the elevated status of the Grand Californian.
-That said the food is only really marginally better than the others.
+That said, the food is only really marginally better than the others.
 The menu is similar and those expecting a huge hike in quality simply as you are in the flagship hotel will be disappointed.
 The presentation is much improved but that is about the extent of it.
 This is not really a bad thing, Even the basic buffets at the other hotels are pretty decent, it’s not fine dining and is obviously overpriced but these are one-off experiences.

-Brunch starts up after breakfast and offers a more lunchtime experience with items such as Pasta, Pizza, Carvery meats, Sliders, etc, along with the regular breakfast items.
+Brunch starts after breakfast and offers a more lunchtime experience with items such as Pasta, Pizza, Carvery meats, Sliders, etc, along with the regular breakfast items.
 The offerings are pretty random and switch up a lot but you can always get something less breakfasty for your lunch, this is a great option for a lazy morning on your leaving day.

 2 – Minnie & Friends – Breakfast in the Park – Plaza Inn – Disneyland Park